 Welcome to the free spirit of Auckland’s city centre.
 Edgy, diverse and authentic, Karangahape Road is now an uber-modern, smoothly functioning street.

 Discover the colour, charm, music, lights, nightlife, shops and new design elements which celebrate the Māori adventurers who walked this ridgeline between harbours hundreds of years ago.

 Dining along the footpath

 Take a moment to sit back and enjoy a drink or delicious food at tables lining the widened footpaths of this magnificent city street.
 The old narrow footpaths were once jam-packed.
-Now there’s room to spread out and experience the Karangahape hustle and bustle.
+Now there’s extra room to experience the Karangahape hustle and bustle.

 Karangahape Road wouldn’t be true to its identity without a celebration of the rainbow community, embraced by this street throughout its evolution.
 Walk the two rainbow crossings and feel the inclusive vibe of an extraordinary neighbourhood.